legenddaniel/name-value/README.md

 # name-value
- CURD of name-value piar for job application test
+ CURD of name-value piar for job application test.
+No lib or code snippets.

 IE9+ supported